 It’s also worth noting that Yojimbo, A Fistful of Dollars and Miller’s Crossing are all highly regarded films, despite the fact they’re all a little light on giving any direct credit to Hammett.
 Which brings us to…

 This trigger-happy action flick, a surprisingly humourless cut-and-paste job, was directed by Walter Hill and starred Bruce Willis, who by then must have been looking for something to reassure himself that Die Hard wasn’t a fluke, as a nameless gunman on the run.
 It also featured Bruce Dern, Chrisopher Walken and oddly, a Cybil Shepherd-looking Alexandra Powers.

-It’s credited as an official remake of Yojimbo, with both Kikushima and Kurosawa specifically listed in this movie’s credits as having provided the original story, but it repatriates Hammett’s Prohibition-era setting, with the story boiled right down to its absolute essence.
+It’s credited as an official remake of Yojimbo, with both Kikushima and Kurosawa specifically listed in this movie’s credits as having provided the original story, but it repatriates Hammett’s Prohibition-era setting, with the story boiled right down to its absolute essence, and then lightly slathered with some spaghetti western sauce.
 Stranger wanders into town, sets bad guys against each other, bang bang bang bang!

 The closest it comes to acknowledging its parentage is when Smith cracks, in voiceover, “It was all out of some dime novel.”